MP Estate Planning UK

 When trustees must revalue

-Trustees must value relevant property on the day before the ten-year anniversary.
-The taxable figure is the net value after allowable debts and reliefs.
+Trustees must value all relevant property on the day before the ten-year anniversary.
+The taxable figure is the net value after allowable debts, liabilities and any available reliefs.
+The maximum periodic charge is 6% of the value above the available NRB — and for a family trust holding a single property below £325,000, the charge is often nil.

 Reliefs and deductions to reduce the bill